Legal Advice for Compensation Insurance Claims & TPD Payouts

 Get Witness Details and Statements

 Witness statements are valuable for substantiating your version of events.
-So, please get the contact information of anyone who saw the accident happen or the immediate aftermath.
-Ask them for a written statement, or your lawyer will chase them once you have legal representation.
+Please get the contact information of anyone who saw the accident or its immediate aftermath.

 Get Their Insurance Information

-To repair your vehicle and make a car insurance claim, you will need the other driver’s insurance provider details, including the insurer’s name and policy number.
+To repair your car and make a car insurance claim, you will need the other driver’s insurance provider’s details, including the company name and policy number.
 You will need their driver’s licence number and vehicle registration details if they don’t have insurance.

 Exchange Details